 The timeline events are generated from changes to the user's purchase receipt.
 This is the raw purchase data from Apple/Google presented in a more readable form and enhanced with RevenueCat price estimates.
 If there's no purchase history present, then the user either never sent RevenueCat a receipt or the receipt is empty.

 If the Customer History is empty, it means we haven't received a purchase receipt for the user.
-If you think this may be a mistake, check out our Help Center article on re-syncing a user's purchases.
+If you think this may be a mistake, check out our community article on re-syncing a user's purchases.

 Below is a table with all the event types you can expect in the customer history and a description of what they mean.

 Started a subscription without any free trial period.

 Started a trial

 Started a subscription with a $0 introductory price.

 Entered a paid subscription period after previously starting a trial.